On peculiarities of the annealing process for highly transparent silica-based aerogel tiles manufactured in Novosibirsk: Thick aerogel radiator

 Previously, the largest aerogel tiles from Novosibirsk were: \begin{itemize} \item 200~$\times$~200~$\times$~30~mm$^3$ for aerogel with refractive index of 1.05~\cite{Barnyakov2020}; \item 200~$\times$~200~$\times$~50~mm$^3$ for aerogel with refractive index of 1.03~\cite{Bellunato2009}. \end{itemize}

-Changes of the primary annealing procedure allowed as the production of aerogels with $n~=~1.05$ of unprecedented thickness.
-Fig.~\ref{fig:fig4} (right) shows aerogel with the refractive index of 1.05 and the thickness of 40~mm — the record for this refractive index.
-Aerogel with the refractive index of 1.03 and the thickness of 50~mm was also reproduced, as shown in Fig.~\ref{fig:fig4} (left).
-Table~\ref{tab:2} summarises the parameters of aerogel tiles (200~$\times$~200~mm$^2$).
-Examples of the measured light scattering length for the thick aerogels 461f13 and 460f9 at a single point are shown in~Fig.~\ref{fig:fig9}.
+Modifications to the primary annealing procedure allowed the production of aerogels with $n = 1.05$ of unprecedented thickness.
+Fig.~\ref{fig:fig4} (right) shows aerogel with a refractive index of 1.05 and a thickness of 40~mm — the record for this refractive index.
+Aerogel with a refractive index of 1.03 and a thickness of 50~mm was also reproduced, as shown in Fig.~\ref{fig:fig4} (left).
+Table~\ref{tab:2} summarises the parameters of aerogel tiles with lateral dimensions of 200~$\times$~200~mm.
+Examples of the measured transmittance for the thick aerogels 461f13 ($n = 1.028$, thickness 50~mm) and 460f9 ($n = 1.050$, thickness 40~mm) at a single point are shown in~Fig.~\ref{fig:fig9}.